 1. Volunteer at meets whenever you get the opportunity.
 Typically volunteers get free admission, and other perks simply for doing things like timing or posting results.
 Even when other teams are hosting the meet often you’ll see notes in the meet packets about volunteer opportunities, or sometimes they’ll make announcements at meets asking for help.
 Recently my husband and I volunteered at a summer championship meet.
 It was a 3 day prelims/finals meet.
 By volunteering we saved $34 in admission costs alone, got free heat sheets, 3 good meals per day as well as snacks and drinks in the hospitality room throughout the meet, and free t-shirts!
 All we had to do was run their copy machine, and post results.
 Plus we got to watch the meet from the air conditioned control room of the meet.
 Not too shabby!!

 2. Check to see if the meet is on Meet Mobile before you purchase a heat sheet or psych sheet.
-Meet Mobile is a free app that gives you all the info you’ get in heat sheets or psych sheets and more, including events, swimmers, seed times, results etc. Many meets now use this app, so be sure to check if the meet is available on meet mobile before shelling out money for heat sheets or psych sheets!
+Meet Mobile is an app that gives you all the info you’ get in heat sheets or psych sheets and more, including events, swimmers, seed times, results etc. Many meets now use this app, so be sure to check if the meet is available on meet mobile before shelling out money for heat sheets or psych sheets!

 3. Properly care for your suits, and reuse old suits for practice and drag suits.
 As I talked about at length in How to Care for Swim Suit and Save Money, properly caring for your suits will extend their lives, and save you money in the long run.
 You can also recycle suits.
-For example, competition suits that are too worn out for meets become break practice suits, and practice suits that are threadbare or have holes are perfect drag suits!
+For example, competition suits that are too worn out for meets become great practice suits, and practice suits that are threadbare or have holes are perfect drag suits!

 4. Bring your own food to the meets.